 The default password for the cacerts store is “changeit”.
 For security reasons, you should change this password to your own.
 Once you’ve added the certificate, enumerate the certs in the keystone to confirm that the certificate got added:

 keytool -list -keystore cacerts -storepass changeit

-RoboMongo is one of the few mongo UI’s that support connecting with SSL.
-When creating a connection to your MongoDB server select the SSL option.
-For the certificate use the .pem file that has both the public key and the private key.
-This file is located at /etc/ssl on your mongodb server.
+Robo 3T (formerly Robomongo) is one of the few MongoDB UI’s that support connecting with SSL.
+When creating a connection to your MongoDB server, select the SSL option.
+For the certificate, use the .pem file that has both the public key and the private key.
+This file is located at /etc/ssl on your MongoDB server:

-As always if you have any questions please reach out to us at email@example.com
+As always, if you have any questions, please reach out to us at email@example.com.